What Is A Tort?

 Trespass to Land

-Trespass is to enter someone else's property (land) without permission.
-Usually trespass must be made by a physical thing.
-Pollution, noise, smells etc may be considered “nuisance” and not trespass.
+Trespass is entering someone else’s property (land) without permission.
+Usually, trespass must be made by a physical thing.
+Pollution, noise, smells, etc may be considered “nuisance” and not trespass.
 No actual harm to the property is needed for a claim but most courts require clear notice prohibiting entry to the property.

 Trespass to Chattels or personal property.